atlassian/data-center-helm-charts/docs/PREREQUISITES.md

    * The recommended setup is to use Kubernetes PersistentVolumes and PersistentVolumeClaims.
 The `local-home` volume requires a PersistentVolume with `ReadWriteOnce (RWO)` capability, and `shared-home` requires a PersistentVolume with `ReadWriteMany (RWX)` capability.
 Typically, this will be a NFS volume provided as part of your infrastructure, but some public-cloud Kubernetes engines provide their own RWX volumes (e.g. AzureFile, ElasticFileStore).

-   * Please refer to [CONFIGURATION.md](CONFIGURATION.md) for more information about the volumes.
+   * For more information about volumes please refer to the [Volumes section](CONFIGURATION.md#Volumes) of the Configuration guide.

 ***
 * Continue to the [installation guide](INSTALLATION.md)